top of page

 This division is for beginning taxidermists who feel their skills have not developed enough to compete in the

 Professional Division.
-Judges will be more lenient in this division, with the primary emphasis on teaching
+Judges will be more lenient in this division, primarily emphasizing teaching

 competitors.